CircuitLord/camera-plus-script-maker/README.md

 ## Installing
 Put it and it's other files in: BeatSaberFolder/UserData/CameraPlus/Scripts

-Note: One issue that has surfaced is the fact that the program can't write to the path files if your game install is in a system protected area, such as Program Files.
-I'm looking at fixing this, but until then you can move your game install to another place.
+NOTE: If your game install is in a system protected area, such as "Program Files (x86)" you're going to have to either move your game install or run my tool as admin to be able to write to the path files.

 ## Usage
 Check out this video: https://www.youtube.com/watch?v=Aa5aoEF0k4E